qminer/qtopology/README.md

-When running in distributed mode, we also use the following:
+When running in distributed mode, `qtopology` also use the following:

-- **Coordinator** - reads global settings, receives worker registrations and send them initialization data.
-Also send shutdown signal.
+- **Coordinator** - reads global settings, receives worker registrations and send them the initialization data.
+Also sends shutdown signal.
 - **Worker** - registers with coordinator, receives initialization data and instantiates local topology.